14 May A Guide on How to Market An Athlete: A Web Development Company & Web Design(Part 3 of 6)

 For today’s modern athletic businesses and brands, websites are a must for building a steady online presence.
 While it may be true that there are several marketing channels available to their aid, websites remain to be the most effective — albeit, most critical — platform out there.

-This is because despite the influx of social media networks like Facebook and Twitter, a large majority of internet users and fans still look to search engines for reliable information.
+This is because despite the influx of mobile apps and social media networks like Facebook and Twitter, a large majority of internet users and fans still look to search engines for reliable information.
 If they want to learn more about a brand or a business, the first thing they often look at is their website.
 And once they’ve opened the website, it’ll only take them about 50 milliseconds to form an opinion that will determine if they’ll stay on the site or not.

 Admittedly, branding and marketing has a long-standing relationship with one another that people rarely talk about.
 And if athletes want to gain a good grasp of the critical role great websites play for their careers, it’s best that they explore this relationship.

-Branding And Websites
+Branding And Web Design

 But it wasn’t just professional athletes who discovered a new way of using websites, the end users themselves changed the way they utilised the internet!
 Time came and showing off merchandise on a fancy looking website was not enough to hold the attention of consumers — especially with the increasing number of sites now made available to them.